RoastPotatoes/roastpotatoes.github.io/_posts/2015-12-01-artisanal-keycap-roundup-v9.md

 ## 401626283
 ![hydro dipped keycap](https://i.imgur.com/vwX39NS.jpg)
 The name you have to copy and paste has been experimenting with hydro dipped keycaps.
-The main concert here is will they last under even a small amount of duress.
+The main concern here is will they last under even a small amount of duress.
 I do like some of these off the wall colour combinations.

 * [Full Album of Hydro Dipped](http://imgur.com/gallery/u4viE)